khanhpbui/my-portfolio/README.md

 ## Description

 I created this project to show my skills and talents to prospective employer.
-My ski This project is created to be presented to my prospective employer.
+This project is created to be presented to my prospective employer.
 It can show the skills that I have recently learned: flexbox, media queries, and CSS variables.